 export default Form;

-1. Line 1: add an import for useState hook.
+- Line 1: add an import for

-2. Line 3–4: create two state variables number and type using useState .
-Here we pass random as the initial value for number, and trivia as initial value for type because they are the default values for the parameters in the API.
+.
+Here we pass random as the initial value for number, and trivia as initial value for type because they are the default values for the parameters in the API. - Line 5–10: implement input change handler functions for both text and select inputs, where we change the value of the state variables using the functions returned by

-In addition, let’s go back to our App component to modify it and use states.
-Instead of modifying our welcome message by changing the innerHTML of the element, we will use a state.
-Our App component should now be like this:
+component to modify it and use states.
+Instead of modifying our welcome message by changing the innerHTML

 import React, {useEffect, useState} from 'react';